 - Keep new calves separated for a couple of days to make sure they don’t start to scour and infect the others.

 - Keep the stress levels down for a few days, eg don’t shift them around too much if possible.

 - The calf may have suckled a cow on the day of purchase so be patient as it you will have to teach it to drink from a teat or bucket.

-Tag each calf that arrives on your property and record the herd of origin and details of the vendor.
+Make sure each calf has a NAIT tag and record the movement of the calves to your property in the NAIT system.
+If you want an easier-to-read tag, then put in an additional tag in the non-NAIT tagged ear.
 Record sex and weight using the bathroom scales or a weigh tape.
 This is will allow you to measure growth progress later.